-Condor is convinced that long-term business success must be in line with the needs of humans.
-This also requires a responsible approach to human rights which includes strong measures against modern slavery and human trafficking.
+Condor is convinced that long-term business success must be in line with the needs of humans and the environment.
+This also requires a responsible approach to human rights and environmental risks, both through the activities of Condor itself and through the activities of Condor's direct and indirect suppliers.